scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 10.5 Dry Run

-Once your Sigfox Beckend callback is configured, you may observe incoming messages in ThingsBoard IoT Gateway logs.
+Once your Sigfox Beckend callback is configured, you may observe incoming messages in Pacificsoft IoT Gateway logs.
 If everything is configured correctly, you will see new devices in your Tenant Administrator device list.

 {:refdef: style="text-align: center;"}